HanWeinrich/NOAA-PMEL-OME_Universal_Sterilization_Protocol/NOAA-PMEL-OME_Universal_Sterilization_Protocol.md

 3. Rinse 3x with RO water while shaking if available.
 If no RO is available, rinse individual adaptors in sample seawater from the Niskin 3x immediately before sampling.

 Gravity Bag Connector Sterilization:
-Required to connect the gravity bag and sterivex in [OME eDNA Collection Protocol via Gravity Bag](https://github.com/Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md)
+Often required to connect the gravity bag and sterivex in [OME eDNA Collection Protocol via Gravity Bag](https://github.com/Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag_BeBOP/blob/main/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_GravityBag.md)

-1. Prepare a 10% bleach solution in a bucket (2 L).
+1. Prepare a 10% bleach solution in one of the buckets (2 L).
 Then, grab another sterile bucket and fill it with RO water (2 L).
 2. Soak the connectors in the bucket with bleach for 15 min; make sure the bleach makes it into the inside of the tubing.
 3. Before transferring to the RO bucket, make sure to run bleach again through the tubing.
 Shake gently to remove any large bleach droplets before transferring to RO.
 4. Soak the connector in the bucket with RO for 15 min; make sure the RO makes it into the inside of the tube.